Network Packet Capture

-In the following example, we use tcpdump to view the data transmitted via websocket in the workerman-chat application.
-In the workerman-chat example, the server provides websocket service on port 7272, so we capture data packets on port 7272.
+In the following example, we use tcpdump to view the data transmitted via websocket by the workerman-chat application.
+In the workerman-chat example, the server provides websocket services on port 7272, so we capture packets on port 7272.

 1. Run the command tcpdump -Ans 4096 -iany port 7272

-4. Enter hi, all ! in the message input box
+4. Enter the message hi, all ! in the input box.

 /*